 Click OK to close the CAD Detail Management dialog.

 With the Select Objects tool active, click and drag a selection marquee around the CAD Detail.

-Click the Open Object edit tool to open the Line Specification dialog.
+Click the Open Object edit tool to open the Object Specification dialog.

-On the Line Style panel, it's possible to specify the Line Color, Style and Weight.
+In the Line Options section, it's possible to specify the Line Color, Style and Weight.

 For this article the following settings are used:

 Weight - 35

 Click OK to apply the changes and close the dialog.

 To make a CAD block